 In such a world, to some extent, we have to adopt a defensive position, for there are much hate and hostility at large, though even that is offset by the fact that most are victims, the confused ones, sheep without a shepherd, who “don’t realize what they are doing”.
 So we must still approach with some measure of patience and compassion.

 But how much more the brothers who, even if they may be coming at things from an angle that is very strange to us, are nonetheless sincere seekers of truth?
 Iron does sharpen iron, but with genuine believers we should have a sense of shalom—a feeling of sabbath rest—when we encounter one another, a respite from the battles, not yet another battle.
+That's why it hurts so much to hear those under whose teaching my life was radically turned around raked over the coals by other Bible-believers.

 Of course there are counterfeit brothers, “wolves in sheep’s clothing” of which possibility we must be aware; after all, Jacob’s own brother was Esau.
 Jacob’s uneasiness was warranted.
 But though YHWH “hated” him (a Hebrew idiom for “he was not the one He chose”), He still told us not to bother anything of his, for he was given an inheritance of a different sort.
 (Deut.
 2:5) This time He said, “live and let live”, at least until the very end of the age, when the wheat and tares are separated.
 (Obadiah 18) Until then, Yeshua warns, our eagerness to root out the fakes puts us in danger of harming a genuinely-fruitful stalk that just looks a little different, or may have its roots tangled up with those of one of the bad actors.
 (Mat.
 13:24-30, 36-43)

-YHWH would rather err on the side of caution than “destroy the righteous with the wicked”, as Avraham hoped and confirmed.
+YHWH would rather "err" on the side of caution than “destroy the righteous with the wicked”, as Avraham hoped and confirmed.
 (Gen. 18:23-25) The Israelis’ bending over backwards, even putting their own lives in jeopardy, to ensure as little collateral damage as possible in war has its roots in these parts of Torah.

 Who is the one Scripture calls the “accuser of our brethren”?
 Is it not Satan?
 (Rev. 12:10) That is what satan means in Hebrew: an accuser.